 Award-winning journalist, producer and director Hannah Storm is a pioneer in the field of sports broadcasting for women, a published author, an advocate for children suffering from debilitating vascular birthmarks, and most importantly, a mother of three.

-Storm joined ESPN in 2008, where she is co-host of the weekday edition of SportsCenter and host of SportsCenter Sunday Morning during the NFL season.
-Storm is also host and executive producer of ESPN’s primetime interview specials, In Focus with Hannah Storm and Face to Face with Hannah Storm, where she sits down with various newsmakers in sports.
-The Face to Face brand has since been extended to a weekly series during the NFL season on ESPN.
+Storm joined ESPN in 2008, where she is currently the co-host SportsCenter, the network’s flagship program.
+Throughout her years at ESPN, Storm has served in a variety of roles including: co-host of the weekeday edition of SportsCenter, host and executive producer of ESPN’s primetime interview specials, In Focus with Hannah Storm and Face to Face with Hannah Storm, where she interviewed various newsmakers in sports.

-In addition to her current role at ESPN, Storm has co-hosted the network’s The Sports Reporters as well as contributed reports to E:60 and Outside the Lines.
+In addition, Storm has co-hosted the network’s The Sports Reporters as well as contributed reports to E:60 and Outside the Lines.
 She is also an original member of the Board of Advisors for espnW.
-In 2012, Storm co-anchored ABC’s “Walk the Wire,” which depicts the story of daredevil Nik Wallenda’s unprecedented live Niagara Falls tightrope walk, and has recently served as a correspondent for ABC’s 20/20, where she’s done pieces with Shark Tank stars Robert Herjavec and Kevin O’Leary.
+In 2012, Storm co-anchored ABC’s “Walk the Wire,” which depicts the story of daredevil Nik Wallenda’s unprecedented live Niagara Falls tightrope walk and also served as a correspondent for ABC’s 20/20, where she’s done pieces with Shark Tank stars Robert Herjavec and Kevin O’Leary.

 Prior to joining ESPN, Storm served as a host of The Early Show on CBS from 2002-2007.
 There, she covered numerous key national and global events, including the 2004 U.S. presidential election, the war in Iraq, Hurricane Katrina, Super Bowls XLI and XXXVIII, the 2004 Democratic National Convention, the 2004 and 2008 presidential campaigns and the London terror bombings.
 Storm conducted interviews with many newsmakers and pop culture icons, including President Barack Obama, former Secretary of State Hillary Clinton, former president and first lady George W. Bush and Laura Bush, former Secretary of State Condoleezza Rice, Senator John McCain, Elton John, Paul McCartney, Tiger Woods, Jamie Foxx, Justin Timberlake, Halle Berry, and Jennifer Aniston.
 Storm also hosted episodes for the award-winning CBS newsmagazine, 48 Hours, and co-hosted the network’s coverage of the Macy’s Thanksgiving Day Parade.